 "Do you have any plans for the week?"

 Use direct experience – talk about someone you know who is considering moving or has successfully moved.

 Look at your options

 A care home may seem the most obvious place to move to, but it is not necessarily the only option.
-Take your time to research other options so you can help your relative make a decision that’s best for them.
+Take your time to research other options so you can help your relative or friend make a decision that’s best for them.